lmiller1990/elasticsearch_project/README.md

 `rspec spec` to run the Rails tests.
 The only test is place is a very simple controller spec, which isn't very useful, anyway.
 `yarn test` for the front end tests.
 I found TDD useful when writing the function to parse the elastic search JSON response to match the Graph.js API, which is the graph library I used.

+## Challenges

+The main challenges encountered were:

+- learning Elasticsearch and writing the query.
+I had not used elasticsearch before, and took a little bit of time to realize I should use `date_histogram` to aggregate the data.

+- Parsing the JSON response on the front end.
+The code for that is [here](https://github.com/lmiller1990/elasticsearch_project/blob/master/app/javascript/src/parse_response.js) and the tests are [here](https://github.com/lmiller1990/elasticsearch_project/blob/master/app/javascript/test/parse_response.spec.js).
+The Vue app is fairly trivial, the main challenge for the frontend was parsing the elasticsearch response to the correct form to be used with Chart.js.
+Using TDD was very useful here.

 ## Conclusion and Improvements

 I would like to improve this demo by: